0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 ![VT Information](/assets/img/VTInformation_2.png)

 > Why am I check so much information?
-To be honest this isn't all of the information I gather {: .prompt-info }
+To be honest this isn't all of the information I gather, as I was saying all the time, you should exhaust the artifact (the information)
+{: .prompt-info }

 **Captcha Page**

 Fake-Captcha page also their main thing to fake and deliver their malware, as you can see from the above example

+You could search by the title **reCAPTCHA Verification** on Fofa, Censys, ... and with the combination keyword above.

 **Google Related Pages**

+From the above TTPs you can also applied for Google related page such as:

 **Microsoft Related Pages**

+Same as above, collect the information from the legit page & information on the internet, reports, and tweet.

 ### Take Action upon it